Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 7. can a hiatal hernia come back after surgery?

-Yes, there is always the possibility of a recurrence.
-Despite careful surgery, a diaphragmatic hernia can recur in around 10% of patients within 5-10 years.
+Yes, there is generally a possibility of recurrence.
+Despite careful surgery, a hiatal hernia can recur in about 10% of patients within 5–10 years.

-Reasons can be: tissue weakness (the original cause persists), persistent high pressure (e.g., strong straining, renewed weight gain), or, in rare cases, material failure (seam tears).
-However, not every small recurrent hernia directly leads to complaints.
+Reasons can include: tissue weakness (the original cause persists), persistent high pressure (e.g., severe straining, renewed weight gain), or in a few cases, material failure (suture tearing).
+However, not every small recurrent hernia directly leads to symptoms.

-Many recurrences are asymptomatic and are only discovered by chance.
-However, if symptoms reappear (recurring heartburn, feeling of pressure), this should be clarified.
+Many recurrences are asymptomatic and are only discovered incidentally.
+However, if symptoms reappear (recurrent heartburn, a feeling of pressure), this should be investigated.
 Smaller recurrences can initially be treated conservatively again.
-For larger or symptomatic recurrences, revision surgery is possible – often minimally invasive again, sometimes also robot-assisted.
+For larger or symptomatic recurrences, revision surgery is possible – often minimally invasive again, sometimes robot-assisted.

 The chances of success with a second operation are also good, although somewhat lower than with a primary operation.
 It is important to minimize risk factors after the first operation (no smoking, normal weight, no heavy lifting) in order to prevent a recurrence as far as possible.